Examine contemporary development with case studies on environment, health, gender, and civil society in the vibrant city of Kampala.

 - Promoting social accountability, equality, and democratic governance at Foundation of Human Rights Initiative

-- Working in refugee settlements or transitional camps or providing support to urban refugee populations through the Office of the Prime Minister’s Department of Disaster Preparedness or the United Nations High Commissioner for Refugees
+- Assisting the International Rescue Committee or Action Africa Help in refugee settlements or transitional camps or providing support to urban refugee populations through the Office of the Prime Minister’s Department of Disaster Preparedness or the United Nations High Commissioner for Refugees

 - Supporting efforts to provide humanitarian and developmental assistance to children and mothers at UNICEF